MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-access-assign.md

 ms.reviewer: v-wendysmith
 ---

-# Assign ownership of a guide or folder in Dynamics 365 Guides
+# Change ownership of a guide or folder in Dynamics 365 Guides

 You can assign ownership to a folder or guide through the model-driven app.
 For more information, see [Guide content management.](admin-content-mgmt.md)